 In addition to high-profile veteran politicians, MEG was noteworthy for the number of recently-retired senior officials who it attracted to QMUL over the course of its 109 meetings.
 As well as former Cabinet Secretaries Lord (Richard) Wilson and Lord (Robin) Butler (who spoke about the Blair Government and the Butler Report), MEG was addressed by Sir Robin Mountfield, Sir Kevin Tebbit, and Tony Blair's 'Delivery Guru' Sir Michael Barber as well as dozens more 'Mandarins'.

-Alongside its regular seminars at QMUL, MEG also held a series of distinguished lectures, marking the contribution of women to the House of Lords fifty years on from the 1958 Life Peerages Act, the research of the late Anthony Sampson and the national security and defence work of the late Sir Michael Quinlan.
+Alongside its regular seminars, MEG also held a series of distinguished lectures, marking the contribution of women to the House of Lords fifty years on from the 1958 Life Peerages Act, the research of the late Anthony Sampson and the national security work of the late Sir Michael Quinlan.
 In other regular lectures now continued by the Mile End Institute, MEG commemorated the life of Queen Mary's very own Professor John Ramsden and the scholarship of our patron, Professor the Lord Peter Hennessy.

 Today, the Mile End Institute (MEI) seeks to continue MEG's pioneering work about how the centre of British government operates while also focusing on the social, economic and political challenges facing the East End of London in 2022.
-In addition to facilitating QMUL's Civic University Agreement, the MEI also sponsors the University's new Arts and Culture Advocacy Fellowship Scheme which seeks to assemble a 'coalition of advocates to make the case for the arts and cultural sectors in London and nationally'.
+In addition to a major new project with the Centre for London exploring health and wellbeing in the Capital, we have also launched a new Arts and Culture Advocacy Fellowship Scheme which seeks to assemble a 'coalition of advocates to make the case for the arts and cultural sectors in London and nationally'.